civiform/docs/docs/contributor-guide/developer-guide/releasing.md

 #### From Deployment-bot

 Check the #deployment-bot Slack channel for the latest successful SNAPSHOT for Azure and AWS.
-This offers a history of previous auto pushes too
+This offers a history of previous auto pushes too.

 #### From Staging servers